 The Sentier cathare is a long distance trail in the very south of France with an overall length of about 220 kilometers.
 It is split into twelve stages, with the end points Foix in the Ariège department and Port-la-Nouvelle at the Mediterranean Sea.

 Of these twelve stages, you can find the first (or the last, depending on the starting point) between Foix and Roquefixade, and the second between Roquefixade and Montségur.

-Those two stages will be the subject in the following paragraphs.
+Those two stages that I had chosen to march through will be the subject in the paragraphs below.

-The Castle Foix (Château de Foix) with its three distinctive towers dominates the small town of Foix (10.000 inhabitants), which is located eighty kilometers south of Toulouse.
+The Castle Foix (Château de Foix) with its three distinctive towers dominates the small town of Foix (10.000 inhabitants), located eighty kilometers south of Toulouse.

 The château, whose individual parts appear in some sections like mere ruins, houses a museum (Musée départemental de l’Ariège) today.
 The ascent to the castle itself starts usually at the church Abbatiale Saint-Volusien de Foix, but is actually not part of the described trail.

 The trailhead of the Sentier cathare is situated near the train station in Foix next to the stream Ariège, and leads after sixteen kilometers to the village of Roquefixade and the second stage of my tour.

 Roquefixade is a very small village of about one hundred inhabitants somewhat aloof from major traffic ways.

 The place possessed a castle (built in the 11th or 12th century) as well until the complete demolition in the 17th century.